EB-5 Investor Green Card

-An EB-5 Visa is a United States Visa for Immigrant Investors that was created by the Immigration Act of 1990.
+The EB-5 visa was created by the Immigration Act of 1990 for immigrant investors.
 The EB-5 visa permits a foreign national to obtain permanent residency in the United States.
 The EB-5 visa also enables the spouse of the visa holder and the unmarried children under the age of 21 to obtain permanent residency in the United States.

-To qualify for an EB-5 Visa, individuals must invest $1,800,000.00, creating at least 10 jobs for U.S. workers or at least $900,000.00 in a “Targeted Employment Area” which is also known as the high unemployment area.
+To qualify for an EB-5 Visa, individuals must invest $1,050,000.00 in a "Non-Targeted Employment Area" or at least $800,000.00 in a “Targeted Employment Area” or $800,000 in a Regional Center.
+Along with their investment, investors must also create 10 jobs for U.S. workers, either directly or indirectly.
 The applicant must project that the funds used as investment for the EB-5 petition were earned in a lawful manner.
 The applicant must prove that all the investments were earned via lawful business, salary, investments, property sales, inheritance, gift, loan, or other lawful revenues.

 What is an EB-5 Visa?